New and Improved Algorithms for Unordered Tree Inclusion: Definitions and notation

-From here on, all trees are rooted, unordered, and node-labeled.
+From here on, all trees are assumed to be rooted, unordered, and node-labeled.
 Let~$T$ be a tree.
+We use $r(T)$, $h(T)$, and~$V(T)$ to denote the root of~$T$, the height of~$T$, and the set of nodes in~$T$, respectively.
+For any $v \in V(T)$, $\ell(v)$~is the node label of~$v$ and $Chd(v)$~is the set of children of~$v$.
+Furthermore, $Anc(v)$~and $Des(v)$ are the sets of strict ancestors and strict descendants of~$v$, respectively (i.e., $v$~itself is excluded from these sets), whereas $AncDes(v) = Anc(v) \cup Des(v) \cup \{v\}$~is the set of all ancestors of~$v$, all descendants of~$v$, and~$v$.
+Also, $T(v)$~denotes the subtree of~$T$ induced by $Des(v) \cup \{v\}$.

-A \emph{node insertion operation} on~$T$ is an operation that creates a new node~$v$ having any label and then: (i)~attaches~$v$ as a child of some node~$u$ currently in~$T$ and makes $v$ become the parent of a (possibly empty) subset of the children of~$u$ instead of~$u$; or (ii)~makes the current root of~$T$ become a child of~$v$ and lets $v$ become the new root.
-For any two trees~$T_1$ and~$T_2$, we say that \emph{$T_1$~is included in~$T_2$} if there exists a sequence~$S$ of node insertion operations such that applying~$S$ to~$T_1$ yields~$T_2$.
+A \emph{node insertion operation} on a tree~$T$ is an operation that creates a new node~$v$ having any label and then: (i)~attaches~$v$ as a child of some node~$u$ currently in~$T$ and makes $v$ become the parent of a (possibly empty) subset of the children of~$u$ instead of~$u$, so that $u$ is no longer their parent; or (ii)~makes the current root of~$T$ become a child of~$v$ and lets $v$ become the root of $T$ instead.
+For any two trees~$T_1$ and~$T_2$, we say that \emph{$T_1$~is included in~$T_2$} if there exists a sequence of node insertion operations that, when applied to~$T_1$, yields~$T_2$.
+Equivalently, $T_1$~is included in~$T_2$ if $T_1$ can be obtained by applying a sequence of \emph{node deletion operations} (defined as the inverse of a node insertion operation) to~$T_2$.